terryma/snoocore/miscellaneous-oauth-fns.md

 ## Misc.
 OAuth Functions (new in `2.8.0`)

-These functions are provided to allow for more flexability when using Snoocore's OAuth.
+These functions are provided to allow for more flexibility when using Snoocore's OAuth.

 ### `reddit.getAccessToken()` -> `undefined` or string